 Risk management is carried out by the Executives of the Group and approved by the board of Directors.

-The Group's financial instruments consist mainly of deposits with banks, local money market instruments, short-term investments, accounts receivable and payable, loans to and from subsidiaries, leases and shares.
+The Group's financial instruments consist mainly of deposits with banks, accounts receivable and payable, loans to and from subsidiaries, leases and shares.

 The Group holds the following financial instruments: